 Here at Portland Psychotherapy, we spend a lot of time researching the most effective treatments for problems in living.
 Too often, though, there’s a disconnect between what the research says works and what is often used in practice.
 Not only is it difficult to educate the public but even mental health professionals can have difficulty keeping up.

-For these reasons, I read this CureTogether post with great interest.
+For these reasons, I read this CureTogether post (now associated with 23andme.com) with great interest.
 CureTogether is a website that collects ratings of treatments.
 It appears to have an ongoing survey of anxiety treatments.
 Anyone can log in and rate what worked and didn’t work for them.
-At the end of last August, the website posted the results from over 6,100 people who had participated in their survey of anxiety treatments.
+May 13, 2013, the website posted the results from over 10,900 people who had participated in their survey of anxiety treatments.

 What do people think works?